yuval-beiser/algo-trading/Momentum-Scale-In-NQ-2min-29-6-23-V1.md

-	//close short position with trail start moving after the first bar from entry if marketposition = 0
+	//close short position with trail (based on low prev) start moving after the first bar from entry if marketposition = 0
 	then
 	begin
 	longStop = -9999999;
+	end;

+//reset crossind
+if marketposition = 0
+then
+begin
+crossind = False;
 end;

 	if marketposition = 1 //there is long position open and